How to Setup Google Analytics for eCommerce

 Event tracking setup can be done for users who call the number displayed on the website using a mobile device.

-All the call-tracking apps work similarly.
+All call-tracking apps work similarly.
 Visit the official website of any app and sign up.
-Create a profile in Google Analytics.
+Then, create a profile in Google Analytics.

-From the app’s dash, go to the integration page of Google and enter the ID number and profile name.
-These apps track all the visitors to the site, and the call information is sent to Google Analytics.
+From the app’s dash, go to Google’s integration page and enter the ID number and profile name.
+These apps track all visitors to the site, and the call information is sent to Google Analytics.

 Every business with an online presence that displays its contact number should track phone calls, as these are an essential part of the customer journey and can lead to conversion.
-This data also helps to make critical marketing decisions.
+This data also helps in making critical marketing decisions.

 Guide to Google Analytics Attribution Modelling